Because We Want You Around for Those Special Moments

 What is this study about?

-Cigarette use is linked to 80% to 90% of lung cancer deaths.
-Most people do not know they have lung cancer until the disease is advanced and have symptoms such as a cough that won’t go away, chest pain, feeling out of breath, coughing up blood and/or weight loss.
-Screening for lung cancer when there are no symptoms of the disease may find the cancer early, when treatment may work the best.
+Cigarette smoking is the number one risk factor for lung cancer.
+Cigarette use is linked to 80% to 90% of lung cancer deaths.2 Most people do not know they have lung cancer until the disease is advanced and have symptoms such as a cough that won’t go away, chest pain, feeling out of breath, coughing up blood and/or weight loss.
+Screening for lung cancer when there are no symptoms of the disease may find the cancer early, when treatment may work the best.4

 Thank you!
 Your submission has been received!